-1-K Long-term Obligations
+1-J Long-term Obligations

-In the government-wide financial statements and other long-term obligations are reported as liabilities in the governmental activities Statement of Net Position.
+In the government-wide financial statements, long-term obligations are reported as liabilities in the governmental activities Statement of Net Position.

-1-L Compensated Absences
+1-K Compensated Absences

-General leave for the School District includes vacation and sick pay.
+General leave for the School District includes vacation, and sick pay.
 General leave is based on an employee's length of employment and is earned ratably during the span of employment.
-Upon retirement or termination, employees are paid full vale for any accrued general leave earned as set forth by personnel policy.
+Upon retirement or termination, employees are paid full value for any accrued general leave earned as set forth by the School District's personnel policy.